• Racing Overview

 This women's national invitational is held in San Diego each Fall and one of the few events exclusively for women.
 Teams qualify for a spot through district qualifiers.

-State Cup
+State Championship

 This 2-person (double handed), 2 division fleet racing championship is held in the fall among Michigan teams.